-- Prevent death or serious harm. - Coordinate effective and efficient responses. - Ensure effective responses to safeguarding concerns, transfer of casework support, and safeguarding planning between multi agency teams, for example when a person moves between geographical areas and there are ongoing safeguarding risks and need for care and support which need to be communicated. - Enable early interventions to prevent the escalation of risk. - Prevent abuse and harm that may increase the need for care and support. - Maintain and improve good practice in safeguarding adults. - Reveal patterns of abuse that were previously undetected and that could identify others at risk of abuse. - Identify low-level concerns that may highlight people at risk of abuse.
-The Sussex Safeguarding Adults Thresholds Guidance contains information on signs and indicators of abuse and neglect and what should be reported as a safeguarding concern.
-Partners from
+- Prevent death or serious harm. - Coordinate effective and efficient responses.

-- across all agencies should refer to the safeguarding thresholds to support their considerations around making a safeguarding concern. - Help people to access the right kind of support to reduce risk and promote wellbeing. - Help identify people who may pose a risk to others and, where possible, work to reduce offending behaviour. - Reduce organisational risk and protect reputation.
+- Enable early interventions to prevent the escalation of risk. - Prevent abuse and harm that may increase the need for care and support. - Maintain and improve good practice in safeguarding adults. - Reveal patterns of abuse that were previously undetected and that could identify others at risk of abuse. - Identify low-level concerns that may reveal people at risk of abuse. - Help people to access the right kind of support to reduce risk and promote wellbeing. - Help identify people who may pose a risk to others and, where possible, work to reduce offending behaviour. - Reduce organisational risk and protect reputation.

-2.11.3.
 Principles of information-sharing

 - Adults have a general right to independence, choice and self-determination including control over information about themselves.
 In the context of adult safeguarding these rights can be overridden in certain circumstances. - Emergency or life-threatening situations may warrant the sharing of relevant information with the relevant emergency services without consent. - The law does not prevent the sharing of sensitive, personal information within organisations.
-If the information is confidential, but there is a safeguarding concern, sharing it may be justified. - The law does not prevent the sharing of sensitive, personal information between organisations where the public interest served outweighs the public interest served by protecting confidentiality, for example, where a serious crime may be prevented. - The General Data Protection Regulation enables the lawful sharing of information. - An individual employee cannot give a personal assurance of confidentiality. - The Sussex Information Sharing Guide and Protocol sets out how information between partner agencies of the Sussex SABs should be shared for the purposes of safeguarding adults. - This document includes good practice guidance around record-keeping and informationsharing within safeguarding meetings and discussions. - Frontline staff and volunteers should always report safeguarding concerns in line with their organisation's policy; this is usually to their line manager in the first instance except in emergency situations. - It is good practice to try to gain the person's consent to share information. - As long as it does not increase risk, practitioners should inform the person if they need to share their information without consent. - Organisational policies should have clear routes for escalation where a member of staff feels a manager has not responded appropriately to a safeguarding concern. - All organisations must have a whistleblowing policy. - The management interests of an organisation should not override the need to share information to safeguard adults at risk of abuse. - All staff, in all partner agencies, should understand the importance of sharing safeguarding information and the potential risks of not sharing it. - All staff should understand when to raise a safeguarding concern with the local authority adult social services. - The six safeguarding principles should underpin all safeguarding practice, including information-sharing.
+If the information is confidential, but there is a safeguarding concern, sharing it may be justified. - The law does not prevent the sharing of sensitive, personal information between organisations where the public interest served outweighs the public interest served by protecting confidentiality for example, where a serious crime may be prevented. - The General Data Protection Regulation enables the lawful sharing of information. - There should be a local agreement or protocol in place setting out the processes and principles for sharing information between organisations. - An individual employee cannot give a personal assurance of confidentiality. - Frontline staff and volunteers should always report safeguarding concerns in line with their organisation's policy this is usually to their line manager in the first instance except in emergency situations. - It is good practice to try to gain the person's consent to share information. - As long as it does not increase risk, practitioners should inform the person if they need to share their information without consent. - Organisational policies should have clear routes for escalation where a member of staff feels a manager has not responded appropriately to a safeguarding concern. - All organisations must have a whistleblowing policy. - The management interests of an organisation should not override the need to share information to safeguard adults at risk of abuse. - All staff, in all partner agencies, should understand the importance of sharing safeguarding information and the potential risks of not sharing it. - All staff should understand when to raise a concern with the local authority adult social services. - The six safeguarding principles should underpin all safeguarding practice, including information-sharing.

-2.11.4.
+2.11.3.
 What if an adult does not want their information shared?